vivazzi/JAson/README.md

 Print(data["d"].ToStr())  // "bar"
 ```

-But if you check "c" and "d" keys, that no longer exist (or never used keys), you get initial values for key:
+But if you check "a" and "b" keys, that no longer exist (or never used keys), you get initial values for key:

 ```mql4
 // old notexistent keys